RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 Additionally, you might want to re-visit the projects you contribute to, you don't want to contribute CPU power to a project that allows GPUs its like trying to mine Bitcoin with your PC, you are competing with the wrong equipment.
-You might start by visiting this list:
-<https://boinc.berkeley.edu/projects.php> and make sure you
-aren't using your CPU for projects that have the ATI or Nvidia icon.
+You might start by visiting the [BOINC project list](https://boinc.berkeley.edu/projects.php) and make sure you aren't using your CPU for projects that have the Radeon or Nvidia icon.
 You can also maximize your magnitude by finding projects that have smaller team RAC (just make sure they have work available) on the network report which you can find here: